Nonprofit Charitable Giving Incentives

 Charitable Giving Incentives

-- Charitable giving incentives do not enrich individual donors: they are an investment in the public good.
+- Charitable giving incentives are an investment in the public good.
 These incentives encourage donors to give more, benefitting millions of people who access services provided by nonprofit arts organizations.

 - Approximately 40% of nonprofit performing arts organizations’ revenue comes from comes from charitable giving.
 This support is vital as ticket sales alone do not cover the costs of artistic presentations and educational and community programming.

-- Proposed changes to the charitable tax deduction will reduce giving, limiting core services and public access.
+- Recent changes (please see our December 2017 Action Alert, regarding proposed budget) to the charitable tax deduction will reduce giving, limiting core services and public access.
 Tax law impacts what, when, and how much donors give.

 See the Charitable Giving Issue Brief for more details